-Taking photos for private use of Neuschwanstein Castle (only with the usual hand-held cameras for private use and without lights and tripods, etc.) does not require a permit, and is allowed unless this conflicts with conservation or organizational requirements or trademark rights.
+Taking photos for the private use of Neuschwanstein Castle (only with the usual hand-held cameras for private use and without lights and tripods, etc.) does not require a permit, and is allowed unless this conflicts with conservation or organizational requirements or trademark rights.

-Use of any private photo material for further purposes is expressly prohibited.
+The use of any private photo material for further purposes is expressly prohibited.
 There is no photographing or filming allowed inside Neuschwanstein Castle.
 Photo and filming shoots are basically subject to approval and charges.

 Permits for photography in several of the Bavarian Palace Department properties are issued by the central administrative office in Munich.
-You can find more information on this subject on the Bavarian Palace Department official website.
+You can find more information on this subject on the Bavarian Palace Department’s official website.

 Fun Facts About the Neuschwanstein Castle

 - The construction is that the design of Neuschwanstein Castle was not made by an architect or engineer, but a theatrical set designer of the time, Christian Jank (1833-1888), and the impression one has by being there is of standing in a fairy tale scenario.

 - Fourteen constructors spent nearly 5 years just carving the woodwork in the king’s chamber.